Kezzsim/yt-scripts/README.md

 Also, neat trick if you're viewing this on github:

-![This button is your best friend](images/cool_button.png) *This button is your best friend.
-It makes it almost impossible to mess up copying these commands*
+![This button is your best friend](images/cool_button.png)

+### This button is your best friend.
+It makes it almost impossible to mess up

 You want the command to be just the one line in the code box that has what you need.
 To download a different video pweese change the url that's in between the single quotes to the URL of the video you want to download